ltphat2204/Penzil/README.md

 - Penzil is a fully local application.
 No servers are involved.
 Because of the size of the files (and, partially, scope) saving and loading is currently done manually.
 You can save a .json file with your drawing and restore it with Load.
 Big files will take a long time to load as the geometries are not optimized yet.
 - Penzil exports in a format friendly to Blender's grease pencil but an importer is necessary.
 The importer doesn't exist yet but I have a Python script that can be run from Blender.
 If you want to import into Blender, join the Penzil Discord server.
 You can find the link in the app.

+## Acknowledgements

+This is the fork project of [Penzil](https://github.com/jacopocolo/Penzil) by [Jacopo Colò](https://github.com/jacopocolo).
+The original project is no longer maintained and the dependencies are outdated.
+This fork is a continuation of the project with updated dependencies and some new features (maybe in the future).